Colm Horgan: Return to Galway United

 On 20 January 2023, Horgan returned to his hometown club Galway United in the League of Ireland First Division.
 He stated that he wanted to rejoin the club to help them gain promotion, having been club captain when they were relegated in 2017.
 On 24 April 2023, he scored his first goal since returning to the club, in a 4–1 win away to Kerry.
 On 22 September 2023, the team secured promoted back to the Premier Division by winning the 2023 League of Ireland First Division title following a 4–0 win over Kerry at Mounthawk Park.
 He made 15 appearances in all competitions in the club's first year back in the League of Ireland Premier Division in 2024.

 Personal life

 Horgan comes from a footballing family, being the second oldest of 4 boys that have all played professionally.
 His older brother Daryl Horgan is a former Republic of Ireland international and the two played together at Salthill Devon.
-Colm also played with his younger brother Kevin Horgan, who is a goalkeeper, at Galway United.
+Colm also played with his younger brother Kevin Horgan, who was a goalkeeper, at Galway United.
 The youngest is Christopher Horgan, who has played in the League of Ireland with Treaty United.